mr-nishanth/30DaysHacking/365Days/Day24/Principles-of-Security.md

 -	Having redundant technology and services in the case of failure of the primary

--	mplementing well-versed security protocols to protect technology and services from attack
+-	implementing well-versed security protocols to protect technology and services from attack